 - Try to drink eight or more glasses of water a day to stay hydrated.

 - Begin limiting your caffeine to no more than 200 milligrams per day (source).

 - Schedule your first prenatal appointment and ask on the phone about any medications you may want to stop taking.
-Although your provider may not see you until you are at 8 weeks, you can set it up now to ensure you get in when the time comes.
+Although your provider may not see you until you are 8 to 10 weeks, you can set it up now to ensure you get in when the time comes.